-Pupils will have the option to progress to National 4, 5 or Higher
+Pupils will have the option to progress to National 4, 5 or Higher in S5.
+Advanced Higher is available for pupils in S6.

 Homework will mainly comprise of completion of exercises and tasks started in class, research activities and preparation for class debate, and will be given approximately once per week.